Check out our Scarlett Johansson photo gallery.

 After two busy years, Johansson was seen on screen once in 2007, starring in The Nanny Diaries with Laura Linney.

 As time progresses, we'll have more info about Scarlett Johansson here.
-You can also do a search of other references on our site.
 If you have any comments or suggestions about our coverage, please email us.